OpenTermsArchive/engine/README.md

 The following commands are available where the package is installed:

-- `./node_modules/.bin/ota-lint-declarations -h`: check and normalise the format of declarations.
+- `./node_modules/.bin/ota-lint-declarations`: check and normalise the format of declarations.
-- `./node_modules/.bin/ota-validate-declarations -h`: validate declarations.
+- `./node_modules/.bin/ota-validate-declarations`: validate declarations.
-- `./node_modules/.bin/ota-track -h`: track services.
+- `./node_modules/.bin/ota-track`: track services.
 Recorded snapshots and versions will be stored in the `data` folder at the root of the module where the package is installed.

 In order to have them available globally in your command line, install it with the `--global` option.